Hornbill-Docs/esp-config/esp-config/organizational-data/user-accounts/user-creation-options.md

 The available User Import tools include:

 * **LDAP User Import**.
-This utility provides a simple, safe and secure way to create new Hornbill User Accounts and update existing ones by synchronizing with accounts held in your Active Directory or other industry standard LDAP capable directory service.
+This utility provides a simple, safe and secure way to create new Hornbill User Accounts and update existing ones by synchronizing with accounts held in your [Active Directory](/data-imports-guide/users/ldap/overview) or other industry standard LDAP capable directory service.
 * **SQL User Import**.
-This utility provides a simple, safe and secure way to create user accounts on the Hornbill platform by synchronizing with accounts held in your Database.
+This utility provides a simple, safe and secure way to create user accounts on the Hornbill platform by synchronizing with accounts held in your [Database](/data-imports-guide/users/database/overview).
-* **Azure User Import**.
-The utility provides a simple, safe and secure way to create user accounts on the Hornbill platform by synchronizing with accounts held in your Azure AD
+* **Entra ID User Import**.
+The utility provides a simple, safe and secure way to create user accounts on the Hornbill platform by synchronizing with accounts held in [Entra ID](/data-imports-guide/users/azure/overview).

 ## Auto provisioning via SSO
 The creation of user accounts can be automated as part of the Single Sign-on (SSO) configuration meaning no physical import is required if SAML is available.
-Your users are self-provisioned automatically when they first navigate to your Hornbill instance.
+Your users are [self-provisioned automatically](/esp-config/security/sso/auto-provisioning) when they first navigate to your Hornbill instance.

 * No Import of users required.
 Accounts are created as they login
 * Site associations are limited to a single site specified in the Auto-Provisioning template.